zachj1582/redux-2-afternoon/README.md

 * Create a new file named `userReducer.js` in the `ducks` folder

 In userReducer.js:
-* initialState: `{ email: null, firstName: null, lastName: null }`
+* Create an initialState object with the following key/value pairs: `email: null`, `firstName: null`, and `lastName: null`
-* `export default` the reducer function.
-This function will take in `state` and `action` a paramenters. `initialState` will be the default value for state parameter.
+* Create and `export default` a reducer function that takes in `state` and `action` as parameters. `initialState` should be the default value for `state` parameter passed in.
-* Return `state` in reducer function.
+* The reducer function should return `state`.

 In store.js:

-* Import the user reducer function.
+* Import the user reducer function from `userReducer.js`.
-* Add it to the combine reducer object with a property of `user`
+* Add it to the rootReducer object using a property called `user`

 ### Solution